 MATH 103 College Algebra 3 credits

 The course examines sets and operations on sets, numbers systems, algebraic expressions, exponents, solutions to equations, inequalities, and graphing.
-Not open to students who have credit for MATH 201 or the equivalent, or to students who have placed into MATH 106 or MATH 201 by the Bethany College Mathematics Placement Examination.
+(Not open to students who have credit for MATH 201 or the equivalent; or to students who have placed into MATH 105 or MATH 201 by the Bethany College Mathematics Placement Examination.)

 MATH 105 Precalculus 3 credits

 This course examines functions, including linear, quadratic, exponential, logarithmic, and trigonometric functions.
-Not open to students who have credit for MATH 201 or the equivalent.
+(Not open to students who have credit for MATH 201, or the equivalent; or to students who have placed into MATH 201 by the Bethany College Mathematics Placement Examination.)
+Prerequisites: MATH 103, or the equivalent; proper placement by the Bethany College Mathematics Placement Examination.

 MATH 106 Introduction to Mathematica 2 credits